Elliptic Curve Point Addition

 Implementation details of addition

-It isn’t hard to derive the formula for point addition using simple algebra.
+It isn’t too hard to derive the formula for point addition using simple algebra.
 When we intersect two points, we know the slope and the points that it crossed through, so we can calculate the point of intersection.

 I’d rather not do that here because I don’t want to get lost in a bunch of symbolic manipulation.